We use cookies on this website.

 Can law firm management software be integrated with Microsoft Teams to track calls?

 Yes.
 IT SYSTEMES developed an integration with Microsoft Teams that automatically transcribes and summarizes each call using artificial intelligence.
-The structured summary—participants, topics discussed, decisions made, actions to be taken—is attached to the relevant case file.
-If the call is billable, the time is automatically logged in the billing module with the correct case file and hourly rate.
+The structured summary—including participants, topics discussed, decisions made, and actions to be taken—is attached to the relevant case file.
+If the call is billable, the time is automatically posted to the billing module with the correct case file and hourly rate.
 The attorney simply needs to approve it.
-This feature is not available in any SaaS solution on the market at the time of this article’s publication.
+As of the publication of this article, this feature is not available in any other SaaS solution on the market.

 How can we systematically bill clients for expense reports?